Surf break: Beach break

 A beach break takes place where waves break on a usually sandy seabed.
 An example of a classic beach break is Hossegor in Southern France, which is famous for waves of up to 20 ft.

 Sometimes 'beaches' can contain little or no sand, and the 'beach' bottom may be only rock or boulders and pebbles.
 A 'boulder beach' is an example.

 Reef break

 A reef break happens when a wave breaks over a coral reef or a rocky seabed.
 Examples are Cloudbreak in Fiji and Jaws in Maui.

 A reef break may occur close to the shore, or well offshore from the shoreline, breaking in open ocean and petering out before the wave reaches the shore.
 Examples include Queenscliff Bommie in Australia and Dungeons in South Africa.
 In Australia these open ocean reefs are sometimes called Bombora or 'Bommie' waves, after the aboriginal word for offshore reef, 'bombora'.
 Sometimes reefs which occur in open ocean but which do not breach the surface are also called 'Banks'.
 The Cortes Bank off California is an example.

-There are also examples of man-made reefs specifically designed and made for surfing.
+There are also examples of human-made reefs specifically designed and made for surfing.
 Some artificial harbours also create new reef break waves.
 Examples include Newcastle Harbour in Australia.